How to Use a Solar Pool Cover

 Step three: Pour the liquid into the pool

-It is usually ideal to pour the liquid into your skimmer, but adding it directly to your pool is still effective.
+Pouring the liquid into your skimmer is usually ideal, but adding it directly to your pool is still effective.

 Step four: Run your pump